yuvaneai/RAK-PVM/README.md

 CUDA_VISIBLE_DEVICES=0 python relation_distill.py
 ```

 The pre-training and two distillation stages are conducted for 50 epochs with a batch size of 128 on a single NVIDIA RTX PRO 6000 GPU.
-On our hardware, the three stages take approximately one day in total.

 ### Downstream Classification